 There are three main ways that EV tires differ from conventional versions.
 Acknowledging the added weight from battery packs, Battaini said, “There is harder material on the sidewalls allowing to the tires to support more weight.”
 He also explained that EV tires use softer compounds due to higher torque.

 Battaini said that a well-designed EV tire can extend driving range by as much as five to 10 percent." see full insideevs article here

-From Bruce Meyer , Rubbernews.com "The Impact of Electric Vehicles on Tires to YR2028," a paper presented by Bruce Lambillotte, vice president of technical consulting, during the recent Tire Technology Expo 2019 in Hanover.
+From Bruce Meyer , Rubbernews.com "The Impact of Electric Vehicles on Tires to YR2028," a paper presented by Bruce Lambillotte, vice president of technical consulting.

 "Normally we think of OE tires as needing rolling resistance to meet regulated demands, such as CAFE standards in the U.S. or in Europe for tire labeling, especially in the replacement market," he said.
 "For here we're talking for a different reason: First and foremost for range."

 Battery EVs can experience what has been described as rapid or instantaneous torque, a condition that will require that tires be able to sustain its performance with improved dry and wet traction capabilities, according to Lambillotte.
 "It's something that requires refinement from both tire engineering and tire compounding in the tread areas."